ualberta-mueller-group/MCGS/docs/development-notes.md

 # Impartial Games
 - Impartial games support added in version 1.2
-- Main changes from game:
+- Main differences between `impartial_game` and `game`:
     1. `play(m)` does not take a color argument
     2. `move_generator` does not take a color argument
     3. Completely different solving algorithms:
         - Evaluate any impartial game to a nim value
+        - Can evaluate a sum one subgame at a time, no need for "global search" of sum - just compute all nimbers and nim-add them
         - (implemented) brute force algorithm using mex rule
         - (not yet) Lemoine and Viennot
         - (not yet) Beling and Rogalski
+    4. Since `impartial_game` is a subclass of `game`, such games can still be searched in minimax fashion as part of a regular `sumgame` - see the tests in `impartial_sumgame_test`
 - New game `kayles` - a simple and solved impartial game
 - Impartial game wrapper `impartial_game_wrapper`
     - Allows any (partizan) game to be played in an impartial way
     - Both players can play the moves of both BLACK and WHITE in the underlying game
     - In minimax search of such a game, the player making the move in the impartial game may be different from the player making a move in the wrapped game
     - Test cases: impartial clobber, using the wrapper for `clobber_1xn` and comparison with Dai and Chen's results
-- Impartial sum game
+- Impartial sum game, `impartial_sumgame` - solve a sum
+  of impartial games

 # Safe Arithmetic Functions (`safe_arithmetic.h`)
 This section uses the term "wrapping" to mean either underflow or overflow.